pr4aveen/tp/docs/DeveloperGuide.md

 In the process of running the reminders, the UI will show the reminder and it will be removed.

-//TODO: put task, project and projectbook to the right of modelmanager

 ![Run Task Reminder Sequence Diagram](images/RunTaskReminderSequenceDiagram.png)

 The result of the reminder is stored as a `StringProperty` in `ReminderManager`and retrieved from the `Model` so that a listener can be used in `MainWindow` to observe the `StringProperty` so that changes can be detected and the GUI can be updated acccordingly.

 A `BooleanProperty` is also stored in `ReminderManager` to keep track of whether there are any reminders so that `MainWindow` can detect whether there are reminders and hide or show the reminder panel accordingly.
 This design was also chosen due to the ease of implementation.

-### Statistics

-//TODO: combine this section with the 1st section

-#### Rescheduling Reminders

-Whenever a project or task is added, edited or removed, the reminders needs to be adjusted accordingly.
-The chosen implementation is to reschedule all the reminders.

-For example, the `PeriodicTotalTimeStatistic` calculates the amount of time the user spends on each project within a specified [timeframe](#timeframes), and is calculated by looking at each project in the model and summing up all the durations spent working on the project for the given timeframe.

-An alternative would be to only reschedule projects or tasks that are affected by the change.
-This design was not chosen as it is more complicated and would increase the coupling between `ReminderManager` and other related classes.

 ### Statistics